 Let's start with what a lecturer learns from a jounal club.
 Well, it's fun and low overhead and really helps in understanding complicated things much better than without the discussion in a group.
 It is amazing what even an experienced lecturer will miss in a deep and compressed paper.
 Another thing that a lecturer realizes is the amount of know-how that is available in a group of 8-10 master students.
 And the most gratifying thing to learn is to notice how the students grow and change in such a club.
 The blog entries - possibly because they are public - turn out to be very good usually and both students and the faculty benefit from the PR gained by those publications.

 The lessons learned by students start with recognizing that reading papers really takes time and effort.
 Even chosing papers is an important activity which leads to reasoning about ones goals.
 And then they realize, that everybody in the group has only a partial understanding of the paper which improves much during the discussion.
 Adding your own ideas turns you into an equal between equals and you relize that it is the things you know that make the difference to before.
-Suddenly students realize that they are equals, capable and that reading papers gives them an advantage that it recognized by the group.
-A true academic feeling shows up in the group and students, when they meet greet each other or the lecturer with the words: "did you see the new paper on xxxx by yyyy?
+Suddenly students realize that they are capable equals, and that reading papers gives them an advantage that is recognized by the group.
+A true academic feeling shows up in the group and students greet each other or the lecturer with the words: "did you see the new paper on xxxx by yyyy?

 If your are coming from a regular university and perhaps from a liberal arts faculty you will probably wonder what is new about a journal club.
 There, journal club like courses happen frequently and are called "Oberseminar" etc. and are sometimes on invitation only.
 But I believe that journal clubs are not so frequent in universities of applied sciences.
 Something that should change I believe.